Skip to Content

 Built Over Time: Relationships that Shape a Construction Legacy

-Long-standing partnerships across Pittsburgh continue to reflect the trust, adaptability, and collaboration that have shaped Shannon Construction for more than 55 years.
+Long-standing partnerships across Pittsburgh reflect the trust, adaptability, and collaboration that have shaped Shannon Construction for more than 55 years.

-In commercial construction, projects may last months, but relationships often span generations.
+In commercial construction, projects may last months, but strong relationships can last generations.

-For Shannon Construction, some of the company’s most meaningful work has not been defined by a single building or project, but by long-standing partnerships built through decades of trust, responsiveness, adaptability, and shared history.
+At Shannon Construction, some of our most meaningful work has been built through consistency, collaboration, and shared history.

-In 1985, Shannon Construction President Ken Schultz was selected by Galbreath Corporation as Construction Manager overseeing all projects within USX Tower.
-His deep knowledge of the building helped establish relationships that have evolved into more than 30 years of collaboration and dozens of projects within one of Pittsburgh’s most iconic buildings.
+Shannon Construction’s history within US Steel Tower dates back to the mid-1980s, when President Ken Schultz was selected by Galbreath Corporation to oversee projects within the building.
+His deep knowledge of the building helped establish relationships that have grown into more than 40 years of collaboration and hundreds of projects within one of Pittsburgh’s most iconic buildings.

 Then